Clinical Chemistry Fellowship

 Applicants must have earned a Doctor of Medicine or Doctor of Philosophy degree (or an equivalent doctoral degree) in the basic sciences; chemistry, biology, or physics from an accredited university or college.

-Applicants should have successfully completed enough chemistry courses to apply to the American Board of Clinical Chemistry, i.e., a minimum of 30 semester hours (or equivalent) in undergraduate and/or graduate level chemistry or biochemistry courses taken at institutions acceptable to the Board.
+Applicants should have successfully completed enough chemistry courses to apply to the American Board of Clinical Chemistry, i.e., a minimum of 30 semester hours (or equivalent) in undergraduate and/or graduate-level chemistry or biochemistry courses taken at institutions acceptable to the ABOC.

-Prior to completion of the Fellowship program, the fellow will be required to attain a satisfactory score on a comprehensive examination.
+Prior to completion of the Clinical Chemistry Fellowship Program, the fellow will be required to attain a satisfactory score on a comprehensive examination.

 - Patricia M. Jones, Ph.D., DABCC, FACB